GenesisJLopez/LumenQI/replit.md

 - Frontend now loads current identity when settings are opened
 - Identity automatically loads on application startup for consistency
 - All identity changes are now permanent and survive server restarts
+- Added "Set as Permanent Default" functionality that updates source code DEFAULT_IDENTITY
+- Implemented "Reset to Default" button that restores to the saved permanent default
+- Current comprehensive Lumen QI identity is now set as permanent default
+- Three-button system: Save, Set as Permanent Default, Reset to Default

 **January 12, 2025**: Database implementation
 - Migrated from in-memory storage to PostgreSQL database